lrq3000/auto_acpc_reorient/README.md

 ## Description

 Setting up the AC-PC and reorienting images is a recurrent issue in between-subjects group analyses, since they rely on coregistration methods that, like the "unified segmentation" of SPM12, are for most sensitive to initial conditions (the starting orientation of the image).
-These scripts are built on top of the original auto reorientation routines by [John Ashburner & Carlton Chu](https://en.wikibooks.org/wiki/SPM/How-to#How_to_automatically_reorient_images?).

 The main function, `auto_acpc_reorient.m`, automatically (but approximately) calculates a reorientation transform onto a target template in MNI space, in two steps: